Hooly85/MasterBigData2020/README.md

 ## Churn_Analysis_Telco.ipynb
-Here the goai il to predict the churn of telco company's customers
+Here the goai was to predict the churn of telco company's customers